caktus/django-project-template/README.rst

     33.33.33.10 dev.example.com

 to your hosts (/etc/hosts) file.
-You can stop the VM with ``vagrant halt`` and destory the box completely to retest the provisioning with ``vagrant destroy``.
+You can stop the VM with ``vagrant halt`` and destroy the box completely to retest the provisioning with ``vagrant destroy``.
 For more information please review the Vagrant documentation.